HenryLange/fantasy-nhl-optimizer/_posts/2025-09-12-week-one-and-a-half.md

 ---
-title: "Week 1.5: exploring the data and visuals"
+title: "Week 1.5: Exploring the Data and Visuals"
 date: 2025-09-12
 ---